PedroZappa/42_push_swap/README.md

 ## QuickSort Algorithm (push_swap Variation)

+The `QuickSort Algorithm` sorts a stack by leveraging a second stack to repeatedly partitioning the elements around a pivot, while keeping track of the optimal operations needed to merge the partitions back together in sorted order.

-The following is a general description of the algorithm implemented in this project:
+Following is a brief description of each case handled by the algorithm implemented in this project:

 ___